SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-04-22-unity3d-and-opensource-get-acquainted.markdown

 | ![ /></td>
 <td valign=](https://avatars2.githubusercontent.com/u/141683?s=460)

-I was really impressed when Fredrik Holmström suddenly released no less than 19 of his own asset from the Unity Store on to GitHub under an MIT license, basically free to use so long as you include the license in the software you produce.&nbsp; Just be nice and shout if you use them, that is all.
+I was really impressed when Fredrik Holmström suddenly released no less than 19 of his own asset from the Unity Store on to GitHub under an MIT license, basically free to use so long as you include the license in the software you produce.
+Just be nice and shout if you use them, that is all.

 Fantastic effort Fredrik.